uimarshall/deploying-web-solns-with-wordpress/README.md

 `Note`: Enabling this feature is something of a judgment call.
 If enabled, passwords which don’t match the specified criteria will be rejected by MySQL with an error.
 It is safe to leave validation disabled, but you should always use strong, unique passwords for database credentials.

-When prompted, confirm installation by typing `Y`, and then `ENTER` to series of question regarding removal of anonymous user and test database.
+When prompted, confirm installation by typing `Y`, and then `ENTER` to a series of questions regarding removal of anonymous user and test database.

 ## Step 15 - Create a MySQL Database and User (Database Server)

-Connect to the MySQL server using the following command, replacing password with the actual root password you set:
+Connect to the MySQL server using the following command, replacing the password with the actual root password you set:

 ```
 sudo mysql -u root -p